de-dh/TP65-receiver-mpy/README.md

 ## Decoding the RF Protocol of the ThermoPro Temperature Sensor
 A HackRF and UniversalRadioHacker were used to analyze the RF protocol of the ThermoPro TP65s outdoor temperature sensor (refferred to as _TP sensor_ in the following).
 The TP sensor periodically transmitts temperature data to the indoor base station using on-off-keying (OOK) on the 433 MHz band.
+OOK is the simplest form of Amplitude Shift Keying (ASK) modulation.
+Basically, the carrier signal is turned on and off to transmitt high and low states.

 The data is transmitted similar to a morse encoding with alternating high and low pulses.
 Each bit is encoded by a high pulse and a low pulse.